rishabhhanday/spring-stomp/README.md

 8. https://www.toptal.com/java/stomp-spring-boot-websocket

 ##### PS
-Just a basic game that uses websocket for bidirectional async messaging .
+Just a basic game that uses websocket for bidirectional messaging .
 Provide your team name and player name which will be used by the server to calulate your runs scored in each ball in an over .
 ENJOY